 - Are you being given projects that will help you develop real-world skills in your chosen field—and will help you build towards a career path?

-- Is your employer is paying you the prevailing wage and offers a competitive benefits package?
+- Is your employer paying you the prevailing wage and offering a competitive benefits package?

 - Does your boss take the time to mentor & develop you—and offers feedback, answers your questions, and gives you their time when you ask?